Nonprofit-Open-Data-Collective/r-crash-course/packages.md

 ## Notes on Hardware

+*These are not applicable to the bootcamp, but helpful info in general.*

 You will need a reliable laptop or desktop computer to run these programs.
 They will not run on a tablet.

 There are no specific hardware requirements but I would recommend the following minimum specs to work with the types of data files or computational procedures you will encounter in common data analysis: